karz94/python3-ovirt-to-proxmox/README.md

 3. Adjust settings in settings.yaml
    * Set "storage" to destination storage on proxmox node.
    * Set "nfs_base_dir" to local NFS mount on node
-   * Set "node" to excact name of the node.
+   * Set "node" to excact name of the proxmox node.

 5. Script execution examples
    * Move VM with exact match.
 Execute "python3 ovirt_to_proxmox.py --vmname MYVM"